 The Company reserves the right to cancel a tour in any circumstances but will not cancel a tour less than 6 weeks before the start of the tour except for force majeure (see clause 13), or the client’s failure to make all payments (including the final balance and any surcharge) when due.
 Please note, except for “Guaranteed Departures”, our tours require a minimum number of participants to enable us to operate them.
 If any tour does not have the minimum number of participants required to make it commercially viable, we are entitled to cancel it.
-We will notify you or your travel agent of cancellation for this reason not less than 8 weeks before the start of your tour.
+We will notify you or your travel agent of cancellation for this reason not less than 4 weeks before the start of your tour.
 For “Guaranteed Departures”, there is no minimum group size and we will not cancel the “land only” itinerary unless forced to do so by force majeure (see clause 13).
-Please also see “Will my tour operate?” in “Information About Our Tours” section for more information on “Guaranteed Departures”.

 If we have to cancel, we will tell you as soon as possible.
 If there is time to do so before departure and the cancellation does not result from your failure to pay, we will offer you the choice of purchasing an alternative tour offered as a result of consolidation or another available tour from the Company (in either case, paying or receiving a refund in respect of any difference in price) or receiving a full refund of all monies paid to us excluding Annual Insurance premiums if applicable.
 We regret we cannot meet any visa, vaccination or similar costs in the event of any change or cancellation by us.
 Similarly, as you are advised only to book fully flexible transport and other arrangements which can be cancelled or changed without charge, we cannot pay any cancellation, amendment or other charges you may incur in relation to any transport or other arrangements which you have to change or cancel as a result of the cancellation of your tour.